animate1978/MB-Lab-docs/docs/proxy.rst

 A "proxy" is a mesh able to fit the character in order to be adapted to its transformations.

-The classic case of proxies are the clothes and hair.
+An example of a proxy is clothing and polygon based hair.

 .. image:: images/gallery_160_04.png

 In MB-Lab, the proxy usage is very simple.
-Practically it consists just in two steps:

 * Prepare the proxy tailored for a base template and save it.
 * Load the proxy and use it on any derived character.